 Continue Read about Dial indicator Full article Here: Dial Indicator

 Johansson Mikrocator was first developed by C.E Johansson so from then on words it was named as Johansson Mikrokator.

 Instead of gears or rack and Pinion, it uses a twisted strip to magnify the small linear movement of the plunger to Indicator(Pointer).
 So it can also be called as Twisted strip Comparator.

 There is another name is available for this Comparator.
-That is Abramson Movement(Too many names right? ☺) Why because, the mechanical magnification designed by H. Abramson.
+That is Abramson Movement(Too many names right? ☺) this is Why because of the mechanical magnification designed by H. Abramson.

 The main components are a Twisted strip, Bell crank lever, Cantilever strip, Plunger.